prakhar-ai/InstantMD/README.md

 **No third party NLP libraries were used for the project and all pattern matching was done through Regex**

-This helps us serve results instantly as opposed to popular libraries like nltk or spacy, giving us the name InstantMD.
+This helps us serve results instantly as opposed to using popular libraries like nltk or spacy, giving us the name **InstantMD**.
 We preserving sentence structure while also searching the tockenized words.
 We can then extract symptoms using a list of [symptom keywords](https://github.com/prakhar-ai/InstantMD/blob/main/symptom_list.txt) and the chief complaint by matching with the part of the anatomy that the patient is experiencing symptoms in.
 This is done through the [anatomy keywords](https://github.com/prakhar-ai/InstantMD/blob/main/anatomy_list.txt).
 Other factors are similarly extracted using keywords and rules designed by us and implemented through Regex.

 ## Problem Statement
 ### Abstract